Join us in connecting the dots between Platform Engineering, DevOps, and SRE.

 In platform engineering, managing configurations, especially in multi-cloud architecture, is challenging.
 Platform engineers must ensure configurations are stored securely, consistently, and centrally.

-For organizations looking to establish a successful platform engineering practice here are some best practices to stay on the right track and reap maximum benefits:
+For organisations looking to establish a successful platform engineering practice here are some best practices to stay on the right track and reap maximum benefits:

 Platform engineering plays a big role in converging all the valuables used in serving the end user and ensuring that the internal users encounter minimum friction and expend less cognitive effort when using them to improve the end-user experience.